EGA-archive/LocalEGA/README.md

 You should not forget to source the created `[GNUPGHOME]/agent.env` so that the workers find the gpg-agent.
 Note: This will be unnecessary with version `2.1`

+We also start another particular component: the fake *file-namer*, to pose as CentralEGA.
+It is supposed to return a stable id which we'll use as the name for a file in the vault.
+This component is started with `python namer.py` (with `--log <file> --conf <file>` if necessary).
+It uses a file called `namer.counter` in the same folder as the script, which contains a number.